notrage/poker-game/README.md

 # Poker Game
 ## Description
+> IMPORTANT : this is a work in progress and very not ready at all

 Poker is a command-line application written in Python 3.10.6, designed to interact with a poker game.
 At the moment you can only generate a fully random application and see which generated hand is the best (only the best hand calculator is available)

 This project aims to be a playable game, with the possibility to play versus AIs with a server side API.